Medically reviewed by Drugs.com. Last updated on Apr 17, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to amifostine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of amifostine in the elderly.
-However, elderly patients are more likely to have age-related heart, liver, or kidney disease, which may require an adjustment of dose in patients receiving amifostine.
+However, elderly patients are more likely to have age-related kidney, liver, or heart disease, which may require caution and an adjustment in the dose in patients receiving amifostine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.